gonmpr/modAi/README.md

 python main.py "your prompt here"
 ```

-or if you prefer seing debuggint output:
+If you prefer seing debugging output:
 ```
 python main.py "your prompt here" --verbose
 ```